ksw95/OMH_BEx/README.md

 The problem was to create a REST API is provide "Property" and "Country" endpoints for users to post properties they want to sell or rent out.

-The REST API was written using Go Language and the Data Storage uses MySQL.y
+The REST API was written using Go Language and the Data Storage uses MySQL.

+Some sample data (Countries and Properties), will be initialized into the database when the application runs.

 ## Models
 Property and Country Models design are as shown below: